dodopizza/aspnet-session-cosmosdb/README.md

 -
 specifies Azure Cosmos DB consistency level used for operations.
 One of the levels specified here: https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.consistencylevel?view=azure-dotnet
-`Strong` (default) should be used in multi-region setup.
+* `Strong` (default) should be used in multi-region setup.
-`BoundedStaleness` can be used in a single-region setup, it provides the same guarantees in single region.
+* `BoundedStaleness` can be used in a single-region setup, it provides the same guarantees in single region.
-:radioactive: `Session` can only be used in a test environment when using Cosmos DB Emulator.
+* `Session` :biohazard: this consistency level can only be used in a test environment when using Cosmos DB Emulator.
 > :biohazard: **WARNING!** Don't copy-paste `Session` consistency level from sample application config file, it is not suitable for production.

 See also: https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels